Ptomerty/fredboat.com/public/markdown/selfhosting.md

 Got all those things together?
 Continue reading below to learn how to set up config and credentials files, then proceed with the instructions on how to run FredBoat with docker-compose.

+### Setting up configuration files

+- Fill in `common.yml` with your Discord bot token.

+- CAREFULLY read `fredboat.yml`, then fill in with your YouTube Data API keys.
+Optionally, fill in your Imgur, Spotify, OpenWeather, and Sentry API keys.

+- Configure your remaining settings.

 ### Run FredBoat with docker-compose